vorakl/FakeTpl/README.md

-# A fake template engine in Bourne compatible shells (sh, bash, ash/busybox, zsh)
+# A fake template engine in sh-compatible shells

 ## What is it?